 EXT-X-DISCONTINUITY) only at segment boundaries, not between Partial Segments.

 A Partial Segment must be in one of the Supported Media Segment Formats described by the HLS specification (sections 3.1 through 3.5).

 Playlists are transferred more frequently with Low-Latency HLS.
 Clients can request and servers can provide Playlist Delta Updates to reduce the transfer cost.
 These updates replace a considerable portion of the Playlist that the client already has with the new

 Blocking of Playlist Reload

-To support efficient client notification of new Media Segments and Partial Segments, Low-Latency HLS introduces the ability to block a playlist reload request.
-When a client issues an HTTP GET to request a Media Playlist update, it can add query parameters to specify that it wants the playlist response to contain a future segment.
-It is the responsibility of the server to hold onto the request (block) until a version of the playlist that contains that segment is available.
-The client can also ask the server to push the indicated segment to the client along with the playlist response.
-Blocking playlist reload eliminates polling.
-Server push eliminates request round trips.
+To support efficient client notification of new Media Segments and Partial Segments, Low-Latency HLS introduces the ability to block a Playlist reload request.
+When a client issues an HTTP GET to request a Media Playlist update, it can add query parameters to specify that it wants the Playlist response to include a future segment.
+It is the responsibility of the server to hold onto the request (block) until a version of the Playlist that contains that segment is available.
+Blocking Playlist reload eliminates polling.

 When playing at low latency, the client must be able to switch renditions with a minimum number of round trips in order to perform bit-rate adaptation.
 To support this, the server must add Rendition Reports on the other renditions in the Master Playlist to each Media Playlist.
 A Rendition Report is carried in the